Timothy Ouma: IF Elfsborg

 In mid-July 2022, Ouma signed with Swedish top-tier side IF Elfsborg, and officially joined the club a month later.

 Ouma earned his debut in the Swedish top-flight, the Allsvenskan, on 31 October 2022 at the Borås Arena during a matchday 29 tie against Helsingborgs IF, after coming on as a substitute in what was his only game in the 2022 season.
 He went on to feature in another four games of the 2023 season.
 His first start, and full Allsvenskan appearance, was against champions Malmö FF at the same venue in matchday seven of the 2024 season on 5 May 2024.

 On 11 July 2024, Ouma played 63 minutes in his UEFA Europa League debut as IF Elfsborg hosted Cyprian side Pafos FC in a first leg qualifying round tie at the Borås Arena.
 He scored his maiden European goal in the reverse game on 18 July 2024, becoming only the second Kenyan to score at that stage after Robert Mambo Mumba who achieved the same on 15 September 2005 while playing for Viking FK during the 2005–06 UEFA Cup first round.

 He scored his first Allsvenskan goal on 19 September 2024 as 10-men IF Elfsborg rallied to a 2–2 draw with IFK Norrköping in round 23.
 On 25 September 2024, he became the first Kenyan to score and to provide an assist in the UEFA Europa League group stage, as IF Elfsborg lost 2–3 to Dutch side AZ Alkmaar.

 Slavia Prague

 On 2 February 2025, Ouma signed a contract with Czech First League club Slavia Prague until 30 June 2029.

 Loan to Lech Poznań

 On 18 July 2025, Ouma joined Polish Ekstraklasa club Lech Poznań on a one-year loan deal without an option to buy.
+In January 2026, Ouma was excluded from the club’s winter training camp in Abu Dhabi due to a breach of internal team discipline, and he was assigned to train with the reserve team pending improvement in his conduct.
+He rejoined the senior team in February.
+Ouma made 34 appearances for Lech, including 19 starts, as they won the 2025–26 Ekstraklasa title.
+He returned to Slavia after the season concluded.

+Charlton Athletic (loan)

+On 10 August 2026, Ouma joined Charlton Athletic on a season-long loan with an option to make the move permanent.